Arav-Arun/Monad-Blitz-v2_MonCircle/README.md

 **MonCircle** is a plug-and-play, on-chain loyalty infrastructure built on Monad that enables brands and marketplaces to launch programmable customer reward economies directly inside their commerce platforms.

-Unlike traditional loyalty points that remain locked inside individual apps, MonCircle issues **MON** — a real on-chain asset owned by the user — enabling interoperable, revocable, and behavior-aware loyalty across multiple brands and platforms.
+Unlike traditional loyalty points that remain locked inside individual apps, MonCircle issues **MON**, a real on-chain asset owned by the user , enabling interoperable, revocable, and behavior-aware loyalty across multiple brands and platforms.

 ---